21 Creative Ways to Preserve and Display Kids' Artwork

 This is a practical way to display the work of a prolific artist!

 1. I love the way the artworks seem to pop out of the frame.
 Use a bit of blue tack on the back of the picture to make it easy to change the artwork around.
 Also check out the wonderful Articulate Gallery which produces fantastic slot-sided picture frames for you to use as a changeable gallery.
-I met the lovely Colin at the recent Pulse London show and he has given The London Mother readers an exclusive promo code to enjoy a 20% discount on the website: Use MATE5RATE5 at checkout to treat yourself to a frame or two.

 2. This is such a great statement for your home.
 Follow this tutorial on Apartment Therapy to create this display yourself.